g3ortega/g3ortega.github.com/_posts/2015-11-18-welcome-again.markdown

 cover:  "assets/phoenix.png"
 ---

 Well, It has been a long time since I wrote the last post in my blog ([the spanish version][old-blog]).
-I think over two years has passed away, and well, in two years many things happen.
+I think over two years have passed, and well, in two years many things happen.

 I decided it’s time to start to write again.
 I love writing and is something that comes easily to me.
 So, What have changed in the last years?
 What are my plans for the future?.